 Seconded by P. Burns

 Discussion follows focused on the Zoom bill addressed to the CPC at 144 Jewett Street paid for by the Chair using his credit card.
 Chair stated he was planning on not voting on the motion.
-The Chair explained the rationale for using his card for the transaction
+The Chair explained the rationale for using his card for the transaction.

 Vote is taken by Roll Call